MetPX/sarracenia/doc/mesh_gts.rst

 A final consideration is the separation of control and data paths.
 The AMQP end point might not be the data transfer end point.
-In some Canadian deployments, there are brokers which are separate servers from the data movers.
+In Canadian high performance deployments, there are brokers which are separate servers from the data movers.
 The broker's only purpose is to distribute load among the data mover nodes, where the ideal is for that distribution to be as even as possible.
 In that design, It makes little sense to download messages to the brokers, and may actually delay forwarding by adding a hop (a further transfer to a data mover node before forwarding.)
 The Canadian main data pump deployments transfer several hundred messages per second, and we are not sanguine about adding payloads into that mix.

-In summary, without inlining, current deployments already achieve sub-second forwarding using separate queues alone.
+In summary: Without inlining, current deployments already achieve sub-second forwarding using separate queues alone.
 If we wish to avoid re-introducing segmentation and reassembly, inlining is likely only practical with a fixed maximum payload size.
-Determining a reasonable threshold is not obvious, and once the threshold is established, one must ensure that high priority traffic above the threshold also transfers quickly, which means arranging for multiple methods to achieve performant transfers.
-High performance deplyments often feature brokers completely separate from the data transfer path, where the broker has a load distribution function, and simpler data transfer nodes do the transport work.
-A threshold adds complexity in the application, adds load on the broker, which is the most complex element and more complex to scale than transport, and may make the overall system slower.
+Determining a reasonable threshold is not obvious, and once the threshold is established, one must ensure that high priority traffic above the threshold also transfers quickly, obviating the motivation for inlining.
+High performance deployments often feature brokers completely separate from the data transfer path, where the broker has a load distribution function, and simpler data transfer nodes do the transport work.
+A threshold adds complexity in the application, adds load on the broker, which is the most complex element to scale, and so may make the overall system slower.
 It isn´t clear that the benefits will be worthwhile compared to the overhead cost in real world loads.